Post by Barry Kresch

 Eversource Approved Chargers

 The EV Club fielded a lot of questions when the program first launched about why the Tesla chargers were not included.
-The reason was that Tesla had not submitted them for approval.
+The reason was that Tesla had not yet submitted them for approval.
 All of these are WiFi connected chargers that allow monitoring of charging.

 UI Approved Chargers